agabor/docs/_includes/android/local-datastore.md

 ## Syncing Local Changes

-Once you've saved some changes locally, there are a few different ways you can save those changes back to Parse over the network.
+Once you've saved some changes locally, there are a few different ways you can save those changes back to MSG over the network.
 The easiest way to do this is with `saveEventually`.
 When you call `saveEventually` on a `ParseObject`, it will be pinned until it can be saved.
 The SDK will make sure to save the object the next time the network is available.

 ```java
 gameScore.saveEventually();